Environmental Protection Agency (EPA).

 I. The State's Submittal

-C. What is the purpose of the submitted rule?
+C. What is the purpose of the rule revisions?

 II.
 EPA's Evaluation and Action